phone (1)

-Appeals Pending before the Court of Appeals for Veterans Claims
+VA Attorney Matthew Greig Explains Appeals Pending Before the Court of Appeals for Veterans Claims

-Can’t Watch the Video?
-Read This Instead:
+Can’T Watch the Video?
+Read This Summary Below:

 In this video, Matthew Greig—a veteran, attorney, and partner at WHG—discusses the Court of Appeals for Veterans Claims and its process.